digitallyinduced/ihp/CONTRIBUTING.md

 cd Guide
 ```

-To rebuild the html files from the markdown files on every file change, run:
+To rebuild the html files from the markdown files on every file change run:

 ```
 make watch